Can You help?

 Can I shower or bathe the day of my procedure?

 What should I wear to my procedure appointment?

 Please wear loose fitting clothes, avoid jewelry, and nail polish.

 What if I can not find or fill my prescription at the pharmacy?

 We do not have any control over pharmacy medication supply.
 However we will try our best to assist you with your care.

 Please consider these before your procedure:

-Have you notified your physician and or surgery center of any blood thinners or anti-inflammatory medications (including herbal products, supplements, and vitamins) and that you are taking.
+Have you notified your physician and or surgery center of any blood thinners or anti-inflammatory medications (including herbal products, supplements, and vitamins) that you are taking.